p-gonzo/blog/content/posts/a-new-blog-for-a-new-year.md

 description: "As part of my pending New Years resolutions, I decided that I wanted to do more technical writing.
 So, as a means to an end, I created a lightweight blog and accompanying content management system (CMS)."
 ---

-**UPDATE (1/12/20)**: This blog is no runs as described below.
+**UPDATE (1/12/20)**: This blog no longer runs as described below.
 Though it was fun rolling a custom CMS from scratch, I have since migrated to the static site generator [Gridsome](https://gridsome.org/) and Github Pages for hosting.
 Credit goes to [Brian Schiller](https://brianschiller.com/) for shaming me out of paying for hosting costs and sharing Gridsome with me.
 The source code for this project is still publicly available on [Github](https://github.com/p-gonzo/flask-cms-blog).

 As part of my pending New Years resolutions, I decided that I wanted to do more technical writing.
 So, as a means to an end, I created a lightweight blog and accompanying content management system (CMS).